 With support from Duke University, research grants and philanthropy, we conduct cutting-edge research, deliver state-of-the-art interdisciplinary clinical care, inspire and train the next generation of scientists and clinicians, and partner with the community to impact public policy.

-The Duke Center for Autism & Brain Development is a part of the Duke Institute for Brain Sciences.
+The Duke Center for Autism & Brain Development is affiliated with the Duke Institute for Brain Sciences.

 - Rachel Aiello, PhD

 - Scott Compton PhD

 - J. Nathan Copeland, MD, MPH

 - Geraldine Dawson, PhD

 - Lauren Franz, MBChB, MPH

 - Maura Sabatos-Devito, PhD